 Edge Proxy

-Edge Proxy lets you reverse-proxy traffic from a subdomain on your enterprise domain to any external upstream server.
-The edge handles TLS termination, header injection, and routing — you just configure the target.
+Edge Proxy lets you reverse-proxy traffic from a subdomain to any external upstream you control.
+The edge handles TLS termination, header injection, and routing — you just verify and configure the target.

 How it works